Poor offenders pay high price when probation turns on profit

-In Georgia, where more than 30 companies supervise more than 140,000 probationers, a scathing state audit found the system was poorly run, lacked transparency and was abusive to some poor offenders.
+Georgia is trying to overhaul its misdemeanor probation system, following a scathing state audit that found it was poorly run, lacked transparency and was abusive to some poor offenders.

-State reforms that took effect last summer cap the amount for-profit companies can charge and ban jailing those who show they're unable to pay.
-Companies must disclose the number of offenders they supervise, and the fees and fines collected.
+Legislative reforms that took effect last summer include caps on the amount for-profit companies can charge probationers and a ban on jailing those who can prove they're unable to pay.
+Companies also are now required to disclose the number of offenders they supervise, and the fees and fines collected.
 The firms don't have to make public their profits and losses.

-Sarah Geraghty, a lawyer at the Southern Center for Human Rights, which has sued three companies, says the reforms are a first step.
+Geraghty, of the Southern Center for Human Rights, says it's too soon to tell, labeling the reforms a first step.